islandora-community/IslandoraCon2025/_pages/cfp.md

 ---
 ## IslandoraCon 2025 Call For Proposals

-On behalf of the Islandora Foundation, we invite submission of proposals for IslandoraCon 2025, taking place July 14-17, 2025 in Las Vegas, Nevada on the campus of the University of Nevada, Las Vegas, with options to present and attend online.
+On behalf of the Islandora Foundation, we invite submission of proposals for IslandoraCon 2025, taking place July 14-17, 2025, online.

 The theme of IslandoraCon 2025 is: All in on Islandora.